Nayore/nayorejournal/_posts/2022-03-01-First-Post!.md

 [^3]: Japanese Kanji originally consisted of something around 50.000 ideograms.
 Now [things are different, fortunately](https://en.wikipedia.org/wiki/J%C5%8Dy%C5%8D_kanji).

-[^4]: If you don't know it: shame on you, you're on your own; don't care plus didn't ask.
+[^4]: If you don't know it: shame on you, you're on your own; don't care plus didn't ask :fire:.

 [^5]: For more info, read the chapter 'The Use of Names' in *Etiquette Guide to Japan* (Tuttle Publishing).